Links provided in this post are affiliate links. If you purchase seeds from my seed shop, I receive a small commission.

 My first garden eleven years ago was anything but small though.
 My husband and I threw caution to the wind and instead of taking baby steps, we tossed ourselves into the gardening world full force and had a huge garden.
 Was everything a success?
 Nope!
 In fact, we’ve had many failures over the years, but it’s all part of the learning experience.
 Every year we find out what works well in our climate and our yard, what we like and don’t like.

-Today my mission is to persuade even the beginner to start small and grow a few things.
+Today though my mission is to persuade even the beginner to start small and grow a few things.
 You can do it!
 Let me be the person that holds your hand along the way.
 There is no better time than right now to begin planning your garden, order some seeds and start planting.
 You don’t have much to lose, and you’ll never know the joys of growing your own produce unless you try.
 Here are my picks for the easiest vegetables to grow in your garden.
 If I was a beginner gardener, this is where I would start.

 6 Easy to Grow Vegetables for Beginners